F-14 CADC

 The F-14's Central Air Data Computer, also abbreviated as CADC, computes altitude, vertical speed, air speed, and mach number from sensor inputs such as pitot and static pressure and temperature.
-Earlier air data computer systems were electromechanical computers, such as in the F-111.
 From 1968 to 1970, the first CADC to use custom digital integrated circuits was developed for the F-14.

 History

 The CADC was a multi-chip integrated flight control system developed by Garrett AiResearch and used in early versions of the US Navy's F-14 Tomcat fighter.
-It is notable for early use of MOS custom integrated circuits and has been claimed as the first microprocessor.
-The first microprocessor existing on a single chip was the contemporary Intel 4004.
-However, the 4004 did not have nearly the computing power or interfacing capability required to perform the functions of the CADC; at the time, the best integrated circuit (chip) technology available lacked the scale (number of transistors per chip) necessary to build a single-chip microprocessor for a flight control system.
+It is notable for early use of MOS custom integrated circuits and has been claimed as the first microprocessor chipset.
+The first commercial microprocessor chip was the contemporary Intel 4004.
+The 4004 did not have nearly the computing power or interfacing capability required to perform the functions of the CADC.
+At the time, the best integrated circuit (chip) technology available lacked the scale (number of transistors per chip) necessary to build a single-chip microprocessor for a flight control system.

 The CADC was designed and built by a team led by Steve Geller and Ray Holt, and supported by the startup American Microsystems.
-Design work started in 1968 and was completed in June 1970, beating out a number of electromechanical systems that had also been designed for the F-14.
+Design work started in 1968 and was completed in June 1970, beating a number of electromechanical systems that had also been designed for the F-14.
 It was classified by the Navy until 1998.
 Ray Holt's story of this design and development is presented in his autobiography The Accidental Engineer.

+In 1971, Holt wrote an article about the system for Computer Design magazine.
+The Navy classified it, and released it in 1998.